 Avocational Archaeologist Recognition - Crabtree Award

 The SAA presents the Crabtree Award annually to an outstanding avocational archaeologist in remembrance of the singular contributions of Don Crabtree.
-Awardees have made significant contributions to advance understandings of local, regional, or national archaeology through excavation, research, publication, site or collections preservation, collaboration with the professional community, and/or public outreach.
-To learn about our current and past awardees as well as how to nominate someone, please visit the SAA Crabtree Award page.
+A highly skilled self-taught flint knapper, Don brought experimental archaeology and lithic technology to prominence among archaeologists.
+Nominees for the Crabtree Award will have made significant contributions to advance understandings of local, regional, or national archaeology through excavation, research, publication, site or collections preservation, collaboration with the professional community, and/or public outreach.
+To learn about current and past awardees as well as how to nominate an outstanding avocational archaeologist for recognition, please visit the SAA Crabtree Award page.

 CoAS Leadership Team